nnail0/cachelab-b-f25/datalab-b-exp.typ

 From this, ChatGPT reiterated to me what it understood about the assignment and opted to handle all matrix sizes at the same time.
 To handle this, it uses if statements and calls to `return` in the case that the 32x32 or 64x64 case is being processed.
 The 61x67 case is processed until the end of the function call.

 Below, I discuss:
-- The results of each revolution of the code.
+- The results of each evolution of the code.
 - The strategy that the model employed at each setup
 - What ended up being the winning strategy for each case, despite the three cases not able to exist in harmony with each other
 - Future experiments to conduct with the code to see if improvements are made (i.e. what if, instead of one monolothic function call, there were three smaller function calls for each case?)